paulinalei/yoyo/_posts/2017-06-28-adventures-in-building-my-personal-website.markdown

 ---
 layout: post
-title:  Adventures in building my personal website
+title:  adventures in building my personal website
 date:   2017-06-28 09:51:06 -0700
-categories: jekyll update
+categories:
 ---
 I'll be using this blog post to keep track of what I've learned while making this website.